Balance

 Clean your liquid, stinky, green, viscous jelly monster.

-Eliminate the people who makes it melt even faster.
+Eliminate the people and situations that make it melt even faster.

 Start with: